-Until the fourteenth century in recipe books there is no trace of the word meatball which appears only in the fifteenth century in the Libro de Arte Coquinaria by Maestro Martino, cook of the chamberlain Patriarch of Aquileia.
-Although the term is similar (purpetta), the dish does not correspond once again to our idea of polpette: it was in fact mostly a subspecies of roast on a spit.
+Until the fourteenth century in recipe books there is no trace of the word meatball.
+They appear only in the fifteenth century in the Libro de Arte Coquinaria by Maestro Martino, cook of the chamberlain Patriarch of Aquileia.
+Although the term is similar (purpetta), the dish does not correspond once again to our idea of polpette.
+It was in fact mostly a subspecies of roast on a spit.
 However, it represents the first recipe dedicated to meatballs in the history of Italian culinary literature.

 Today, in fact, preference is given to decidedly richer raw materials such as fresh ground beef, Parmesan, ham.
-We have already said how each country has its own recipe and sauce for meatballs: the Spanish albondigas, the Dutch bitterballen, the Chinese shi zi tou.
+We have already said how each country has its own recipe and sauce for meatballs.
+In Spain we can find albondigas; in Netherlands you can find bitterballen.

 The polpette, in short, are the perfect dish that unites people, cultures and tastes, declining the recipe in numerous variations.

 Let’s see below our all-Italian and extremely traditional recipe: polpette in pizzaiola style.